 - They can assist in stabilizing sleep patterns.

 - They contain clinically-proven ingredients.
 Manufacturers of quality natural sleep aids will disclose their ingredients and direct you to clinical studies or scientific research supporting claims about the effectiveness of these extracts.
 You should also make sure all extracts are present in sufficient quantities and are of the highest quality.

 Making use of the information above will help you analyze products so you can choose a natural sleep aid that will be capable of effectively addressing your sleep issues.
 With these products, you don’t need to worry about side effects, and you will wake up feeling refreshed and alert.
 The best natural sleep aids will help you return to a normal sleep schedule, which can dramatically improve your health, mood, and well-being.

-- Napping during the day will only make insomnia worse.
+- Avoid napping during the day if possible as it will only exacerbate insomnia symptoms

 **This is a subjective assessment based on the strength of the available information and our estimation of efficiency.